rezasharifiy/Queue-processor/README.md

         // or move the item to a dead-letter queue if it's a MaxRetryException.
     }
 }

-3. Configure Strategies (Optional, but Recommended) Backoff Strategy
+3. Configure Strategies (Optional, but Recommended)Backoff Strategy// Example: ExponentialBackoffStrategy.kt
-// Example: ExponentialBackoffStrategy.kt
 import com.rqueue.queueprocessor.model.BackoffStrategy

 class ExponentialBackoffStrategy(private val initialDelayMillis: Long = 1000) : BackoffStrategy {